archeofoss/archeofoss2020/index.md

 We have received **41** proposals for papers and **7** proposals for workshops.
 Thank you for the large and highly qualified participation.

-The reviewing process has **already begun** and the Organising Commitee togeter with the Scentific Committee are on work on the submitted abstracts.
+The reviewing process has **already begun** and the Organising Commitee together with the Scentific Committee are on work on the submitted abstracts.
 We are very proud to announce that the next edition od ArcheoFOSS will be of a great scientific interest, with an impressive variety of themes, case-studies and methodological and theoretical consideration.

 We are looking forward to share with the ArcheoFOSS community the definitive conference programme!